Raphhh/samurai/README.md

 ## Modules (todo)

 A module is a plugin added to Samurai.
-This plugin will execute some specific command.
+This plugin will execute some specific commands.
 For example, git module will init Git in your project.

 ### Add a module

-Obviously, Samurai execute only modules that you have installed.
+Obviously, Samurai executes only modules that you have installed.
 So, you can decide, according to your own needs, which modules you want to execute.

 #### When you install Samurai